CtrlShanya/news-web-crawler/README.md

   The rest of the code will work just as before after updating the URL.

+• This crawler automatically run every 15 minutes, till the user stops the code when prompted to continue.

+This program while running, may ask the user the following:
+      `Do you want to continue (enter 'y' or 'n'):` This is to stop the program as per the user's wishes.
+So to stop the program, please enter: `n` and to keep the program running, please enter: `y`.

 # Installation:

 1)	Download the zip folder from git clicking on `Code` as shown: